ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 Showcasing some of the best drum bashers the community has to offer, EGTS has a storied history of being one of the most competitively and visually impressive contests around, sporting enough dons and kats to even make the Taikonator blush.

-The GTS team's insanely talented designer ::{{ flag=PH }}:: [OsuMe65](https://osu.ppy.sh/users/852867), has also made a trailer for the tournament.Check it out and leave your thoughts down below!
+The GTS team's insanely talented designer ::{{ flag=PH }}:: [OsuMe65](https://osu.ppy.sh/users/852867), has also made a trailer for the tournament.
+Check it out and leave your thoughts down below!

 <div align="center">
     <video width="100%" controls>